Tue, 04/11/2017 - 10:00am

 While a PsyD program is not new, less than half of the doctoral level programs in clinical psychology fall within this degree type.
 It's comparable to an MD in medicine, with much of the work happening in clinical settings rather than in the classroom.
 While both programs require the same length of academic training, the PhD option does not have as many required internships.

-Career Options for PsyD and PhD in Clinical Psychology Degrees
+2. Explore Career Options for PsyD and PhD in Clinical Psychology Degrees

 The focus of study leads to the different career options for those who hold each of these degrees.
 A PhD in Clinical Psychology prepares the learner for a research-based career.
 This might include working in education, a hospital/medical center or independent practice, where the focus is on research aspects of clinical psychology rather than working directly with patients.
 Research in this field is constantly changing and growing, and as such, can offer a high-demand career choice.